alopezrivera/OneNoteExporter/README.md

 # OneNote Exporter

+Thinking of moving your OneNote collection to another note-taking app such as Obsidian, Logseq, Org Mode and more?
+Your in the right place!

-OneNote Exporter (in short, `one`) is a PowerShell program to export all your OneNote notes to any [Pandoc-supported plain text markup format](https://pandoc.org/MANUAL.html) using the OneNote Object Model and Pandoc.
+OneNote Exporter (in short, `one`) is a PowerShell program which is capable of exporting all your OneNote notes to any [Pandoc-supported plain text markup format](https://pandoc.org/MANUAL.html) using the OneNote Object Model and Pandoc.
+That is to say: markdown, org-mode and more!

 ---